PestPatrol/pestpatrol-backend/README.md

 # Pestpatrol Backend

-**Pestpatrol** is an Android application designed for early detection of rice crop diseases using advanced machine learning models.
+**PestPatrol** is an Android application designed for early detection of rice crop diseases using advanced machine learning models.
 The backend, developed using Express.js and auto-deployed to Google Cloud Run, includes 33 REST API endpoints facilitating communication between the app and cloud services.

 ## Table of Contents